Christopher Sykes (politician)

+Early life

 Sykes was the second son of Sir Tatton Sykes, 4th Baronet, and his wife Mary Ann Foulis, daughter of Sir William Foulis, 7th Baronet.
 His father was a popular horse breeder who bred bloodstock; however, he was an authoritarian father who bullied his children.
 Sykes was educated at Rugby School and Trinity College, Cambridge.

-He began mixing with London's great and good and became a connoisseur of books, china and furniture.
-He was a Deputy Lieutenant and J.P. for the East Riding of Yorkshire.
+Political career

 At the 1865 general election Sykes was elected Conservative Member of Parliament (MP) for Beverley.
 At the 1868 general election he was elected MP for the East Riding of Yorkshire, which he held until 1885, when it was divided under the Redistribution of Seats Act 1885.
 He was then elected for Buckrose, one of the constituencies into which his previous constituency had been divided, which he held until 1892, when he retired.
 Between 1868 and 1892, he made only six speeches, and did little except introduce the bill which became the Sea Birds Preservation Act 1869.
 This led to him being caricatured in Vanity Fair as "The Gull's friend".
 He was "widely recognised" as "Mr Brancepath" in Lothair, the novel by Benjamin Disraeli.
 He was honoured with the Order of St Lazarus of Belgium in 1879.
+He was a Deputy Lieutenant and J.P. for the East Riding of Yorkshire.